-- 1) The Vessel Captain on-board the ice breaker will assess the concentrations of ice using best available resources to determine vessel escort limitations. - 2) Once the concentration is assessed, the on-board personnel will report the concentration to the Port Captain to enable the Port Captain to properly manage the vessel traffic.
-The possible scenarios are as follows: - a.
-If the ice breaker encounters 6/10 concentration of ice or more, and ice cannot be avoided during the transit, once the icebreaker has finished its transit, the vessel will wait until 24 hours has passed since escort operations began before commencing a new transit. - b.
-If the ice breaker encounters 4/10 or 5/10 concentration of ice along a transit but no greater, the ice breaker may complete the transit and start a second transit immediately thereafter.
+- 1. The Vessel Captain on-board the ice breaker will assess the concentrations of ice using best available resources to determine vessel escort limitations. - 2.
+Once the concentration is assessed, the on-board personnel will report the concentration to the Port Captain to enable the Port Captain to properly manage the vessel traffic.
+The possible scenarios are as follows: - i) If the ice breaker encounters greater than 6/10 concentration of ice or more, and ice cannot be avoided during the transit, once the icebreaker has finished its transit, the vessel will wait until 24 hours has passed since escort operations began before commencing a new transit. - ii) If the ice breaker encounters 4/10 to 6/10 concentration of ice along a transit but no greater, the ice breaker may complete the transit and start a second transit immediately thereafter.
 If both transits are completed in less than 24 hours, the icebreaker will wait until a period of 24 hours has passed since the first transit began before commencing a third transit.
-That third transit will be the first in a new cycle (i.e. a 24-hour period).
+That third transit will be the first in a new cycle (i.e. a 24-hour period). - iii) If the vessel encounters 3/10 or less of ice, or is able to transit without breaking ice, normal operations will resume, which may or may not include using the icebreaker to escort vessels. - 3.
+The 24-hour period under these mitigation measures commences at the time the vessel crosses into the RSA and/or departs Milne Port.